Note: This is the webpage for the Fall 2025 offering of COMP2804, Sections A and B.

 Learning Modality

-Below, you will find a class by class list of lecture topics along with videos of each topic recorded in Fall 2020.
+Below, you will find a class-by-class list of lecture topics along with videos of each topic recorded in Fall 2020.
 These can be a useful resource if, for some reason, you miss some classes.

 Course Objectives